-The first step you should take is to consolidate credit card debt, and it basically means combining multiple balances onto one, low-interest loan or credit card.
+The first step you should take is to consolidate credit card debt.
+That basically means combining multiple balances onto one, low-interest loan or credit card.
+United Federal Credit Union’s U First Visa® credit card allows you to transfer balances from other high-rate cards onto one card with introductory rates as low as 0% APR for six months.
 Why is this helpful?
 Well, the benefits of consolidating debt include:

 By reducing your interest rate through consolidation, you can pay more toward the principal balance each month, and might even be able to reduce minimum payment amounts.
 Debt consolidation can be an excellent and multipurpose financial strategy but only if you discipline yourself not to accumulate more debt.

 It might seem like a no-brainer, but one of the easiest ways to help reduce your credit card debt and pay them off faster is to stop using them for purchases.
 This could mean not charging large expenses like vacations or holiday gifts, to even finding enough cash to pay for gas, dinners, or any other day-to-day purchases that might rack up your credit card balance.

 According to the most recent Purchasing Power® Financial Stress Survey conducted by Harris Poll, one of the main causes of financial stress is high balance credit cards.
 But a high balance is only part of the equation.
 A high interest rate, even on low-balance credit cards, can prove costly and keep you from paying off debt.
 One smart strategy is to pay the minimum balance on each of your credit cards, and pay any extra on your highest interest credit card.
 By doing this, more of your payment will impact the principal balance, reducing the overall amount owed.
 Repeat this strategy as you work to eliminate the high interest cards in your wallet.